andrewacashner/hearingfaithms/chapters/chapter-3.md

 > after the manner of David the monarch,\
 > just as in the manner of Jesus the infant prince.

+\noindent
-The other choir remained silent for these lines, their notated parts instructing them to heed the other chorus's admonition to "keep count" of twenty-seven measures of rests until their entrance.
+The other choir remained silent for these lines, as their notated parts instructed them to heed the other chorus's admonition and "keep count" of twenty-seven measures of rests until their entrance.

 (insert music example `ref:music:Padilla-Voces-opening`) `label:music:Padilla-Voces-opening`

-Some of those closest to the voices had already seen the poem in the commemorative imprint; some of the seminary professors, perhaps, had even spent some time with their students puzzling over its complex wordplay.
+Some of those closest to the voices had already seen the poem in the published commemorative pamphlet; some of the seminary professors, perhaps, had even spent some time with their students puzzling over its complex wordplay.
 A few of them recognized the poem from an earlier, but slightly different, version they had seen in an imported print of villancicos from Seville.
 One of them may have even heard the Seville version in person.
-These educated worshippers listened closely to hear how the chapelmaster, now approaching his seventieth birthday and showing signs of age, would realize the poem's musical conceits in actual music.
+These educated worshippers listened closely to hear how the chapelmaster, now approaching his seventieth birthday and showing signs of age, would demonstrate his mastery by realizing the poem's musical conceits in actual music.

 The rest of the crowd heard and understood less, but recognized the opening conceit of *voces*, and heard distinctly the phrase *que es músico el Rey* and